-Welcome to the website of the Biobased Building (B^3) Material Innovation Lab at UMass, Amherst.
+Welcome to the website of the Wood Mechanics Research Lab at UMass, Amherst.

-Our research focuses on efficient and innovative design of bio-based composites and hybrid structures.
+Our research focuses on efficient and innovative design of wood and bio-based composites as well as hybrid structures.
 We employ experimental and computational methods to understand and predict the mechanical behavior of these materials with an eye towards new products and applications.

 For more information, contact: